Let's build a more welcoming, safe, and just city for all those who call Medford home.

 Photography by Suhayl.

 The housing crisis is at our door.
 As a renter myself, I understand the insecurity of being on a lease cycle in a city that’s quickly becoming more expensive.
 In Medford, over 40% of households are renter-occupied; we must act with urgency to ensure that our friends and neighbors are not forced to leave their homes and neighborhoods by rising rents.
-We need to make bolder goals for affordable housing, establish an Office of Housing Stability, and promote renter protections using the mouthpiece of City Hall.
+We need to make bolder goals for affordable housing, pass the Housing Production Plan, establish an Office of Housing Stability, and promote renter protections using the mouthpiece of City Hall.

 Climate change is a real threat.
 I’ll work to develop concrete climate change resiliency plans for all neighborhoods in Medford, move up the target for carbon neutrality, and expand incentives for homeowners to reduce the carbon footprint of their properties.